Gender and children

 - show signs of hopelessness about their future or have suicidal thoughts related to their body, gender or experiences of bullying or discrimination to do with their body or gender.

-If your child identifies as a gender that’s different from their presumed gender based on their sex characteristics at birth, your child might want or need to affirm their gender identity.
-For many trans or gender-diverse children and young people, affirming their gender identity is about openly acknowledging a gender that they already feel themselves to be.
+If your child identifies as a gender that’s different from their presumed gender based on their sex characteristics at birth, your child might want or need to affirm their gender.
+For many trans or gender-diverse children and teenagers, affirming their gender is about openly acknowledging a gender that they already feel themselves to be.
 For trans or gender-diverse children with gender dysphoria, it’s essential for their health and wellbeing.